 RULE 8.
-DISCLOSURE OF DEALINGS AND POSITIONS E21
+DISCLOSURE OF DEALINGS AND POSITIONS E20

-8.1 Disclosure by an offeror E22
+8.1 Disclosure by an offeror E21

-8.2 Disclosure by the offeree company E22
+8.2 Disclosure by the offeree company E21

 8.3 Disclosure by persons with interests in securities

-representing 1% or more E22
+representing 1% or more E21

-8.4 Disclosure by concert parties E23
+8.4 Disclosure by concert parties E22

-8.5 Disclosure by exempt principal traders E23
+8.5 Disclosure by exempt principal traders E22

 8.6 Disclosure by exempt fund managers with no interests in

 securities of any party to the offer representing 1% or

-more dealing for discretionary clients E24
+more dealing for discretionary clients E23

 8.7 Disclosure of non-discretionary dealings by parties and

-concert parties E24
+concert parties E23

 Notes on Rule 8

-1. Cash offerors E25
+1. Cash offerors E24

-2. Timing of disclosure E25
+2. Timing of disclosure E24

-3. Method of disclosure E27
+3. Method of disclosure E26

-Disclosure in relation to more than one party E27
+4. Disclosure in relation to more than one party E26

-Details to be included in the disclosure E29
+5. Details to be included in the disclosure E28

-Indemnity and other dealing arrangements E33
+6. Indemnity and other dealing arrangements E32

-7. Time for calculating a person's interests etc. E34
+7. Time for calculating a person's interests etc. E33

-8. Discretionary fund managers E35
+8. Fund managers E33

-9. Recognised intermediaries E35
+9. Recognised intermediaries E34

-10. Responsibilities of intermediaries E36
+10. Responsibilities of intermediaries E34

-11. Unquoted public companies and relevant private 500
+11. Unquoted public companies and relevant private

-companies E36
+companies E34

-12. Potential offerors E36 E37
+12. Potential offerors E35

-Amendments Irrevocable commitments and letters of intent E37
+13. Amendments E35

-14. The vocable commitments and letters of intent E31
+14. Irrevocable commitments and letters of intent E35

 RULE 9.
 THE MANDATORY OFFER AND ITS TERMS F1

 9.1 When a mandatory offer is required and who is primarily

 responsible for making it F1

 Notes on Rule 9.1

 Persons acting in concert

 Coming together to act in concert F2

 2. Collective shareholder action F2

 3. Directors of a company F4

 4. Acquisition of interests in shares by members of a

 group acting in concert F5

 5. Employee benefit trusts F6

-Other general interpretations
+Oth er general interpretations

 6. Vendor of part only of an interest in shares F7

 7. Placings and other arrangements F7

 8. The chain principle F8

 9. Triggering Rule 9 during an offer period F8

-Convertible securities, warrants and options F9
+10. Convertible securities, warrants and options F9

-The reduction or dilution of interests in shares F10
+11. The reduction or dilution of interests in shares F10

 12. Gifts F11

-13. Discretionary fund managers and principal traders F11

-14. Allotted but unissued shares F11
+13. Allotted but unissued shares F11

-15. Treasury shares F11
+14. Treasury shares F11

-16. Aggregation of interests across a group and 5 40
+15. Aggregation of interests across a group and

 recognised intermediaries F12

-17. Borrowed or lent shares F12
+16. Borrowed or lent shares F12

-18. Changes in the nature of a person's interest F13
+17. Changes in the nature of a person's interest F13

-19. Bank recovery and resolution F13
+18. Bank recovery and resolution F13

-9.2 Obligations of other persons F13
+9.2 Oblig ations of other persons F13

-Note on Rule 9.2 - 40
+Not e on Rule 9.2

-Prime responsibility F13
+Prin ne responsibility F13

-9.3 Restriction on conditions F14
+9.3 Restr riction on conditions F14

-Notes on Rule 9.3
+Not es on Rule 9.3

 1. When more than 50% is held F14

 2. Acceptance condition F14

-9.4 Restrictions on acquisitions F15
+9.4 Restr rictions on acquisitions F15

-Note on Rule 9.4 - 4-5
+e on Rule 9.4

-When a dispensation may be granted F15
+Whe en a dispensation may be granted F15

-9.5 Consideration to be offered F16
+9.5 Cons ideration to be offered F16

-Notes on Rule 9.5 5 40
+Not es on Rule 9.5

 1. Nature of consideration F16

 2. Calculation of the price F17

-Adjustment of highest price Dividends F18 F19
+3. Adjustment of highest price F18

+4. Dividends F19

-Dividends "Look-back period" F19
+5. "Look-back period" F19

-0.0

-9.6 Obligations of directors F19
+9.6 Oblig ations of directors F19

-9.7 Voting restrictions and disposal of interests F19
+9.7 Voting g restrictions and disposal of interests F19

-Notes on Rule 9.7
+es on Rule 9.7

-1. Calculation of the number of interests in shares F00
+1. Calculation of the number of interests in shares

 to be disposed of F20

-Calculation of the number of shares to which voting restrictions will be applied.
-F20
+2. Calculation of the number of shares to which

-VOUDO RESTRICTIONS WIII DE ADDIIEO トンロ
+voting restrictions will be applied F20